nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Meal Companion allows you to get a random recipe as suggestion for your next meal using the command `recipe random`.

 ### Check Ingredients for Recipe
-To check if you have sufficient ingredients to make a recipe, you can run the command `recipe need <recipe_name>`.
+To check if you have sufficient ingredients to make a recipe, you can run the command `recipe need <index_number>`.
 Ingredients that you are missing will be listed along with the quantity needed.

 ### Almost Completed Recipe
 To check for recipes that you almost can make, you can run the command `recipe almost`.
 Such recipes have at most 3 lacking ingredients.